 2. Cat-Centered Methods of Removing Static Electricity

-· Anti-Static Spray for Cats – Is It an Option?
+Anti-Static Spray for Cats – Is It an Option?

-Also, your cat is going to lick off whatever you put on s/he, and who knows what is in that anti-static spray?
+Also, your cat will lick off whatever you put on s/he, and who knows what is in that anti-static spray?
 Is it safe for a kitty to ingest?
-And you’ll just have to keep applying it.
-Doesn’t seem like a good long-term solution.
+And you’ll have to keep applying it.
+It isn’t an excellent long-term solution.

-· Shampoo and Conditioner – Can It Help?
+Shampoo and Conditioner – Can It Help?

 3. Tips and Tricks for Cat Owners

-· Wetting Your Hands Before Touching Your Cat – Does It Help?
+Wetting Your Hands Before Touching Your Cat: Does It Help?

-· Hand Moisturizers – Are they Useful?
+Hand Moisturizers: Are they Useful?